Our people

 Heart failure: A physician’s perspective

-Driven to make a difference — by Dr. Joerg Koglin, senior vice president and head of general medicine, global clinical development, Merck Research Laboratories
+By Dr. Joerg Koglin, senior vice president and head of general medicine and global clinical development

 April 5, 2023